marcellovictorino/MLIND_Project1_SupervisedLearning/README.md

 ## Finding Donors for CharityML
 This project was completed as part of the course requirements of Udacity's Machine Learning Introduction Nanodegree certification.

-The complete code and analysis rationale can be found in [this browser friendly version](https://github.com/marcellovictorino/MLIND_Project1_SupervisedLearning/blob/master/finding_donors.html) (download an open with your favorite browser) or the actual [jupyter notebook](https://github.com/marcellovictorino/MLIND_Project1_SupervisedLearning/blob/master/finding_donors.ipynb).
+The complete code and analysis rationale can be found in [this browser friendly version](https://github.com/marcellovictorino/MLIND_Project1_SupervisedLearning/blob/master/finding_donors.html) (download and open with your favorite browser) or the actual [jupyter notebook](https://github.com/marcellovictorino/MLIND_Project1_SupervisedLearning/blob/master/finding_donors.ipynb).

 ### Setup